openflexo-team/pamela/src/site/markdown/getting_started.md

 - [Maven](https://maven.apache.org/) or [Gradle](https://gradle.org)
 - Using an IDE (such as Eclise or IntelliJ) is recommended and might help
+- As a developper tool, this "Getting started" supposes that you are familiar with development tools such as gradle or maven, and IDE manipulations.

 #### 1.1.
 Use PAMELA with gradle